-The reanalysis produced for this dataset covers almost five complete Mars years, with any particular data file covering 30 sols.
-As a result of extended gaps in the MCS time period when the instrument was switched off the data files are not continuous.
+The reanalysis produced for this dataset covers almost half a complete Mars year (coinciding with the primary science phase of the ExoMars Trace Gas Orbiter mission), with any particular data file covering 30 sols.
 The data files are provided in netCDF4 format which are easily accessible by Python (see sample_data_plot.py for an example of how to access the data).
 The filename convention is as follows: